kkrt-labs/cairo-vm-ts/docs/howToImplementAHint.md

 interact with it, and the signature of the hint.

-So, in our case, the function signature would be `export getSegmentArenaIndex(vm: VirtualMachine, dictEndPtr: ResOp, dictIndex: CellRef)`
+So, in our case, the function signature would be `export getSegmentArenaIndex(vm: VirtualMachine, dictEndPtr: ResOperand, dictIndex: CellRef)`

 To implement the logic, refer yourself to its implementation in the [`cairo-vm`](https://github.com/lambdaclass/cairo-vm/blob/24c2349cc19832fd8c1552304fe0439765ed82c6/vm/src/hint_processor/cairo_1_hint_processor/hint_processor.rs#L427-L444)